Steps to Apply

 - A listing of courses taken and grades received must be included.

-- If your previous institution was outside the United States, you will be required to have a course-by-course evaluation of your credits by any credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
+- If you studied at a previous higher education institution that was outside the United States, you will be required to have a course-by-course evaluation of your credits by any credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
 View a list of members, such as Spantran, Josef Silny & Associates, Inc., or International Education Evaluators.

 - Applicants for all graduate programs must hold a bachelor’s degree (in any major) from an accredited college or university.
 An applicant must have completed sixteen (16) years of formal education.
 Our graduate programs do not consider post-graduate diplomas (without previous Bachelor's degree) or membership in professional institutes as qualifications for entry into a graduate program.